Academic Articles About Graphic Design

-For this reason, we have brought together academic articles and research on graphic design on this page so that visual designers working in the advertising industry can understand the function of graphic design.
-Access to academic information on the basic elements of design will enrich the perspectives of art directors in the marketing industry.
+Therefore, we have collected various academic articles and research on graphic design on this page.
+Our goal is to help visual designers working in the advertising industry understand the function of graphic design by providing access to academic information on the basic elements of design.
+This, in turn, will enrich the perspectives of art directors in the marketing industry.

 We hope that academic articles and research on design components such as color and typography, as well as the historical process and basic principles of design, will enrich the production of graphic design professionals.
-Students studying in the field of graphic design will learn the historical understanding of graphic design, so they will be able to realize current problems in the visual field.
-We hope that scientific research and articles created by experts in this visual discipline will improve our approach to problem-solving in design.
+Students studying graphic design will learn the historical understanding of graphic design so that they will be able to recognize current problems in the visual field.
+We hope that scientific research and articles written by experts in this visual discipline will improve our approach to problem solving in design.

 Sustainable.
 Graphic Design?
 Maryland Institute College of Art

 This book is a collection of thoughts on what sustainability means in the context of a graphic design student’s practice.
-Thanks to all the students in GD314 for honestly and authentically attempting to document their thoughts on the term, on sustainability, and on the future of their respective design directions.
+Thanks to all the students in GD314 for their honest and authentic attempts to document their thoughts on the term, on sustainability, and on the future of their respective design directions.

 Slowing Down Graphic Design By Kristian Bjornard